BWibrew/laravel-sitesettings/README.md

 $setting->removeScope(); // Sets scope to null.
 ```

+### Usage with media uploads
+This package makes use of the amazing [Spatie/MediaLibrary](https://github.com/spatie/laravel-medialibrary) to provide
+the ability to associate settings with uploaded media.

+To use a file upload as a setting simply set the [file upload](https://laravel.com/docs/5.4/requests#files) as the setting value.

 ## Configuration
 To enforce a naming style for your settings make sure `force_naming_style` is set to true in the config file.